 Youth Mission Trip The opportunities here abound – one year this is a local opportunity, one year an international opportunity, one year the group travels to the National Youth Event, and one year the group goes to the Regional Youth Event.

+Just Peace Church In 2013, we declared ourselves a Peace and Justice Church where people will come and know we walk the path of hope for a peaceful and just world.
+For the Board of Mission and Justice at the First Congregational Church, the process of living into peace and justice involves self discovery, self exploration and self determination around the issues of what it means to live a life of peace and justice.
 This means we will examine our lives and how we go about our everyday living.
 This discovery involves several aspects of justice including economic, environmental, and spiritual justice as well as nonviolence.
-Our feeling is that it is essential to consider these issues for healing in the world.
+We believe it is essential to consider these issues for healing in the world.
 Through our work and faith we know that God is still speaking; and together we can help this voice be heard.
 We are Christ’s hands and it is important to see how our lives touch those around us.
-We are presenting these issues to our church family and feel that a positive outcome will be a benefit to our wider community.
-We hope to one day declare ourselves a Peace and Justice Church where people will come and know we walk the path of hope for a peaceful and just world.